 One additional benefit for the employer is that all compensation for leave taken under Paid Leave Oregon is paid and managed by the state directly, rather than the employer.

-UPDATE: Effective July 1, 2024, significant changes have been made to Paid Leave Oregon (PLO) and Oregon Family Leave Act (OFLA) to remove conflicting rules and consistencies.
+Effective July 1, 2024, significant changes have been made to Paid Leave Oregon (PLO) and Oregon Family Leave Act (OFLA) to remove conflicting rules and inconsistencies.

 Aside from being aware of the above information, there are a few other responsibilities and employer requirements under Paid Leave Oregon.